Water Quality

 What is uranium?

 In spring 2024, a second emergency discharge event from the site occurred, and this time uranium levels rose again—more consistently and at higher concentrations.
 This resurgence prompted a formal investigation into the source of the uranium.
 Despite expanded sampling and sediment testing throughout 2024, early efforts did not identify a clear cause.
-It was not until January–February 2025 that a potential source—naturally sheared granitic rock processed during construction—was suspected.
+It was not until January–February 2025 that a potential source— granitic rock processed during construction—was suspected.
 This was confirmed through leaching tests conducted in February–March 2025, which demonstrated that uranium could leach from construction materials into the reservoir water.

 What do the preliminary data say?